Name Changes for Permanent Residents and New Citizens

 When you apply to become a citizen, the name you provide on the application form will be the same as your name on citizenship.
 There are no name changes allowed during this process.
 You can apply for a legal name change either before applying for citizenship or after citizenship is granted.

-We provide the form for changing the name on your permanent resident card.
+It’s recommended permanent residents get their PR card updated following a change of name.
+We provide the form and filing instructions in your kit.
 You need to provide proof of name change, such as your marriage certificate or legal name change certificate, so ensure you have one of these documents first.
-If you haven't yet changed names or ordered your marriage certificate, we also provide the application forms for your province via the buttons below.
+If you haven’t yet changed names or ordered your marriage certificate, we also provide the application forms for your province via the buttons below.

 Need to change names anywhere else?

 Once you have your marriage certificate or legal name change certificate you need to notify all the necessary organizations of your new name.
-Start by updating either your permanent resident card or Canadian citizenship certificate.
-Then national and provincial agencies, such as your driver’s license, health card, SIN card and more.
-Finally, update all other companies, including your utilities, phone account, loyalty clubs, insurance, professional associations and more.
-You'll need to send in a range of name change forms, letters and emails and there are a number of diferent processes to follow.
+Start by updating provincial identification, as this is required before your name can be changed on your Canadian passport, citizenship or permanent resident card.
+We include all federal and provincial authorities including driver’s license, health card, SIN card and more.
+We also provide ready-to-send notifications and detailed filing procedures for all other companies, including your utilities, phone account, loyalty clubs, insurance, professional associations and more.
+You’ll need to send in a range of name change forms, letters and emails and there are a number of different processes to follow.
 To learn to do with each company and get any necessary paperwork, just click the button below.

 What about my name in my country of birth?

 Anyone with a foreign passport should consider what implications may arise as a result of having documents issued in their birth country under a different name.
-Some countries allow you to change your foreign passport abroad with a Canadian legal name change certificate.
+Some countries allow residents and citizens to change their foreign passport while residing abroad with a Canadian legal name change certificate.
 Speak to your embassy to find out if your country qualifies and the exact process and laws.
-Once you have your foreign passport in a new name, companies from your country of citizenship may allow your name change.
+Once your foreign passport is in your new name, companies from that country may allow your name change.

-If you are unable to update your foreign passport using Canadian documents you may be required to undertake a name change in your country of birth.
+If you are unable to update your foreign passport using Canadian documents or if your updated foreign passport is not accepted as proof of your new name then you may be required to undertake a name change in that foreign country.
 Some countries can facilitate this while living abroad.
-If you can't or don't want to change your name abroad then be mindful of having 2 different names.
-Remember which name is registered where and always carry a copy of your Canadian legal name change certificate when travelling internationally.
+If you can’t or don’t want to change your name abroad then be mindful of having 2 different names.
+Remember which name is registered where and always carry a copy of your Canadian legal name change certificate (or marriage certificate/divorce decree) when traveling internationally.

 There is no right or wrong way to go about changing names.

-We're often asked 'what should I do' by non citizens who want to change names.
-Every person's situation is unique and we are unable to answer this question.
-You must weight up your desire to be known by a new name, the legal name change process, updating your PR card/citizenship papers and notifying companies and deciding what to do about your name in your country of birth.
-We can't make this assessment for you.
+We’re often asked ‘What should I do?’ by non-citizens who want to change names.
+Every person’s situation is unique and we are unable to answer this question.
+You must weigh up your desire to be known by a new name, the legal name change process, updating your PR card/citizenship papers and notifying companies and deciding what to do about your name in your country of birth.
+We can’t make this assessment for you.

 Questions?